kaizokumuda/html5rocks/www.html5rocks.com/content/mobile/cross-device/en/index.md

 <h2 id="toc-conclusion">Concluding</h2>

-To summarize, when building cross-device single-page UIs, do this:
+To summarize, when building cross-device single-page UIs, that don't fit neatly into the world of responsive design, do this:

 1. Pick a set of device classes to support, and criteria by which to classify devices into classes.